 A will is one of the most consequential documents you'll ever create because it spells out, in clear and legal terms, how you would like the resources you've spent your life building and stewarding to be used long into the future, creating a better life for those you love and care about.

-And yet, only 33 percent of Americans report having a will that describes how they would like their money and estate to be handled.
-(Source) According to the 2022 Wills and Estate Planning Survey, some adults have simply put it off, while others believe they don't yet need a will to protect their assets.
+And yet, a recent report from Caring.com says only 32 percent of Americans report having a will that describes how they would like their money and estate to be handled.
+Some adults have simply put it off, while others believe they don't yet have enough assets to warrant one.

 Even though a will determines what happens to your assets after you pass away, it is very much a living document that changes as your life and circumstances change.
 For adults who are just starting to build assets and start a family, making a will is important for many reasons, but especially so that you can establish a guardian for your children if anything should happen to you and direct resources for their care.